haproxy/haproxy/doc/lua-api/index.rst

     perform the heavy job in a dedicated task and allow remaining events to be processed more quickly.

-.. js:function:: core.disable_legacy_mailers()

-  **LEGACY**

-  **context**: body, init

-  Disable the sending of email alerts through the legacy email sending function when mailers are used in the configuration.

-  Use this when sending email alerts directly from lua.

-  :see: :js:func:`Proxy.get_mailers()`

 .. _proxy_class:

 Proxy class